 - Place the wire mesh piece on top of the half-full form.

 - Fill the rest of the form with concrete.

 - Slightly overfill the form, then scrape the top flat using an extra board piece.

 - Use a good quality trowel to smooth out the top, shaking the form to bring remaining air bubbles to the surface.

 - After the concrete dries for a few days, remove the form and sand the concrete with 120 grit sand paper to smooth the table top out.
 Fill in any visible air pockets with a bit of extra cement that you can mix in a small container.
 Apply concrete stain with a cloth, sponge or roller brush.

 We rounded up our supplies from our local Orchard Supply Hardware in Portland’s Hollywood District.
 They were able to provide some wonderful advice for this Pacific Northwest girl with limited building experience!
 I was planning to create a simple mold form for the concrete out of wood, but they suggested adding a piece of wire mesh to strengthen the concrete.
 Brilliant!
 Whatever size mold you make, the wire mesh should be two inches smaller in height and width of the bottom panel.
-Once everything is cut, use drywall screws or a pneumatic nailer if you have one to attach the sides to the bottom panel.
-Then, mix your cement in a large plastic container.
-You can use a shovel to mix, or a drill if you have a mixing attachment.
+Once everything is cut, use drywall screws or a pneumatic nailer to attach the sides to the bottom panel.
+Mix your cement in a large plastic container.
+You can use a shovel or a drill to mix.
 As you fill the form with concrete, alternate between lightly shaking the form and smoothing out the top to bring air bubbles to the surface.